groussea/opyflow/ReadMe.md

 Author: Gauthier Rousseau

-Corresponding e-mail : gauthier.rousseau@gmail.com
+Corresponding e-mail : <gauthier.rousseau@gmail.com>

 ## Quick start

-Assuming that you already have an environment with python installed (<=3.9), run the following command on your terminal:
+Assuming that you already have an environment with python installed, run the following command on your terminal:

 ```shell
 pip install opyf